01743 252744

 • be at least 18 years old

-• be a British citizen, an eligible Commonwealth citizen or a citizen of any member state of the European Union, and
+• be a British citizen, an eligible Commonwealth citizen or a citizen of any member state of the European Union, and meet at least one of the following four qualifications:

 There are specific rules around candidacy.
 The full range of disqualifications for candidates is quite complex and some exceptions may apply.
 Please visit the Electoral Commission Website for their Candidate Guidance